Authentic South Indian veg haven w/ must-try dosas & sizzlers. Perfect for a flavorful, meat-free meal.

 Important Note

-Some diners found the tomato chutney and chole bhatura to be less appealing or slightly oily.
+Some diners found the tomato chutney and chole bhatura to be less ideal, with the latter being a bit too oily and thin.

 Positive"This user seconded Annapurna Bhavan, stating it has really good food and also offers Jain menu items."